eclipsesource/tabris-js-docs/docs/3.0/migration-guide.md

 ### Properties interfaces removed

-The `tabris` module no longer exports a separate properties interfaces for every built-in type, e.g. `CompositeProperties` for `Composite`.
-These can be replaced with the generic `Properties` type.
-There are two variants:
+The `tabris` module no longer exports a separate properties interfaces for every built-in type.
+These can be replaced with the generic `Properties` type:

-`Properties<Composite>` contains all properties recognized by the `set` method of `Composite`.

-`Properties<typeof Composite>` contains all properties recognized by the `Composite` constructor.

-Unlike the previous interfaces, the generic `Properties` type has an indexer, i.e. it also permits excess properties to be present.
-For example, `{top: 3, foo: 'bar'}` would not have been assignable to `CompositeProperties`, but it is assignable to `Properties<Composite>`.
-This was done to match the behavior of the `set` method.
+`CompositeProperties` `=>` `Properties<Composite>`

 ### "tsProperties" property no longer supported

-It is no longer necessary to create a property `tsProperties` on classes inheriting from `Widget` to control the properties accepted by the `set` method.
-Instead all new public properties (except functions) are recognized by `set` automatically.
-To override the automatic behavior the `set` method can be overwritten.
+It is no longer necessary or supported to create a property `tsProperties` on classes inheriting from `Widget` to control the properties accepted by the `set` method.
+Instead all new public properties are recognized by `set` automatically.
+That excludes methods/functions.
+To extend the automatic behavior the `set` method can be overwritten.

 ### type "Partial"